jbreeden/curl-spawn/README.md

 Example:

     # - The block is executed in the context of a Curl::Spawn::ArgsBuilder, which
     #   provides a DSL for describing curl commands.
     #
     # - Any parameters to `Curl.spawn` are merged with the arguments derived
     #   from the DSL block, then passed through to `Kernel.spawn` when invoking curl.
     #   (Arguments derived from the block are preferred in case of conflicts.)
     #
     #   + You can use this to set positional arguments, redirect stdin/stdout/stderr,
     #     and a few other things.
 (Note: the env hash argument to `Kernel.spawn` is
     #     not supported through this api.)

     pid = Curl.spawn('--progress-bar', out: $stdout, err: $stderr) {
       https                   # Use https.
 Same as `scheme 'https'`. (default: http) ssl_no_verify           # Don't verify ssl certs.
 (Primarily for development)

-    user 'username'         # Set the username to use in basic auth password 'abcd1234'     # Set the password to use for basic auth
+      user $opt[:user] if $opt[:user]  # Set the username to use for authentication password 'abcd1234'              # Set the password to use for authentication

       verb :post              # Set the http method/verb (default: 'GET') host 'localhost'        # Specify host (default: 'localhost') port 8000               # On port 8000 (default: 80) path '/'                # The path segment of the url (default: '/')

       query :param => Curl.url_encode('value') # Set query params (alias: queries) header :Accept => 'application/json'     # Set headers (alias: headers)

       content $stdin          # IO object or string to use as the request content.
-                            # Note that this option overwrites the `:in` option
+                              # Note that this option overwrite the `:in` option
                               # from the positional arguments to this method.

-    # For debugging, you can print out the generated Curl::Spawn::Args object
+      # DEBUG: print the argument list that will be used to `spawn` curl.
       $stderr.puts build!.inspect
     }

 --------------------
 [1] pry(main)>
 ```